Worth Noting — Things we think you should check out

 Bile, Venom and Lies—a very informative and enlightening chronicle of how Fareed Zakaria (foreign affairs columnist, host of CNN’s Fareed Zakaria GPS and a contributing editor to the Atlantic) was trolled.
 If you visit other websites and participate in at least some social media you are undoubtedly familiar with trolls.
 Zakaria describes what happened to him–taking trolling to its extreme.
 He also highlights the problems posed by the easy access to media which confirm one’s own biases.
 The result is often misinformation spread across the world which unquestioning readers, viewers and listeners take for truth and widely disseminate to fellow believers.
 Zakaria discussed it on his CNN show of January 17, 2016.
 He first posted this article as an op-ed piece in the Washington Post on January 14, 2016.

 A major aww alert—Bob and his “siblings.”
 We don’t usually link to blogs, but this one is just too precious to pass up.
 Here’s just one of the images.
-It’s copyrighted by Chris Graham and the thestoryreadingapeblog.com under a Creative Commons 4.0 license.
+It’s copyrighted by Chris Graham on the thestoryreadingapeblog.com under a Creative Commons 4.0 license.
+[Unfortunately, the link to dog and his flock of friends is broken and cannot now be found].
 Find it and the rest at the hyperlink above.

 Kiplinger’s Tech Alerts—a very informative newsletter we get as a Kiplinger’s magazine subscriber but that you too can get if you sign up for it.
 Here’s a couple small samples from their January 6 mailing: Top Tech Forecasts for 2016.
 For the whole article, click here.